onepointfive-REAL/darkarooUPGRADED/README.md

 2. Click on the Darkaroo icon in the toolbar.
 3. Adjust the settings as needed.

+## Edits i made

+Scam buttons that you close no longer have a 50% of rediercting to facedev's channel.
+Instead it will rather redirect to a fork bomb

 ## Contributing

 We welcome contributions!